pradnyanandana/birthday-api/README.md

 - Birthday date (format: YYYY-MM-DD)
 - Location (timezone specified using the moment.js format)

+## Abstraction

+This application follows a specific folder structure and abstraction pattern to improve code organization and maintainability.
+The application architecture includes the following folders:

+1. Routes

+   The `routes` folder contains the API route handlers.
+These files define the endpoints and the corresponding HTTP methods for handling incoming requests.

+2. Controllers

+   The `controllers` folder houses the controller files.
+Controllers are responsible for extracting data from incoming requests.

+3. Service

+   The `service` folder contains the service layer of the application.
+Services encapsulate the business logic and provide an abstraction for interacting with the data layer.
+They receive data from the controllers, perform operations, and communicate with the repository to retrieve or store data.

+4. Repository

+   The `repository` folder handles data retrieval and storage operations.
+It interacts with the MongoDB database using specific models and schemas defined in the `database` folder.
+The repository layer is responsible for querying the database and returning data to the service layer or storing new data as needed.

+Other Folders:

+Apart from the core architectural folders, there are several additional folders in the application:

+1. database

+   The `database` folder contains the MongoDB schema definitions.
+It includes files that define the structure and properties of the collections used in the application.

+2. middleware

+   The `middleware` folder holds the middleware functions used in the application.
+These functions handle tasks such as data validation from incoming requests and error handling.

+3. core

+   The `core` folder contains configuration files and utility functions necessary for the core functioning of the application.
+It may include files related to environment variables, logging configuration, and other essential setup requirements.

+4. logs

+   The `logs` folder is where the application's logs are saved.
+It provides a centralized location for storing and accessing logs generated during the application's runtime.

+5. tests

+   The `tests` folder is utilized for testing the application.
+It contains test files and related utilities for automated testing.
+These tests help ensure the correctness and reliability of the application's functionality.

+For more details about the implementation, please refer to the individual files within each folder.

 ## Running the Project

 To run the project, follow these steps: